 Before we dive into this tasty list on where to find the best food in Osaka I should mention, you don’t need to go it alone!
 Magical Trip offers some great food tours in Osaka and beyond.
 I highly recommend their tours if you want to enjoy these Osaka dishes with new friends!
 I joined their Osaka Bar Hopping night tour in Namba and had a blast!
 Not only did we have a local guide sharing her favourite spots we got an understanding behind the sometimes quirky culture and traditions when it comes to Japanese food and drink.

 Osaka‘s favourite street food is Takoyaki.
 These gooey balls of flour, pickled red ginger, green onions, and octopus originated in Osaka and can be easily found throughout the city.
-You can lineup outside the giant mechanical octopus on Dōtonbori for the full tourist experience or head a few blocks north to the street side Kogaryu Takoyaki.
-There you can grab an order and enjoy them park side with the locals.
+You can line up outside the giant mechanical octopus on Dōtonbori for the full tourist experience or head a few blocks north to the street side Kogaryu Takoyaki.
+There you can grab an order and enjoy them in the park side with the locals.

 - Note: Be sure to poke them with your chopstick to let the heat escape!
 Popping them straight in your mouth will burn you.